dibyendumajumdar/ravi/readthedocs/ravi-jit-overview.rst

 Status
 ------
 Project kicked off Feb 2015.
-I am new to this so progress will be slow and painful.
+I am new to this so progress will be slow.
 I would like to get this compiler built and working by first half of 2015.
 As I make progress I will document the results here.

 Preparing for LLVM
 ------------------